 The diversity of clinical material at the Cleveland Clinic assures the likelihood of seeing both common digestive disease problems in great numbers as well as uncommon digestive disease problems.
 The didactic conference series is designed to supplement the fellows’ clinical exposure and reading with up-to-date and relevant reviews of topics of interest in basic and clinical science as outlined below.

-During this one hour conference, one case is discussed.
+During this one-hour conference, one case is discussed.
 During the first half of the conference, relevant data are presented in an organized fashion and the presenting fellow gets opinions from the audience regarding an appropriate differential diagnosis and diagnostic approach.
 The second half of the conference is reserved for a presentation on the topic being reviewed.
-Fellows should review their presentations with the staff member that they saw the case with prior to presentation.
+Fellows should review their presentations with the staff member whom they saw the case with prior to presentation.

 Liver Transplant Selection Committee Meeting